-SIGNATURE BRIDE sits down with top fashion designers to get a glimpse into the creative mindset.
+SIGNATURE BRIDE sits down with a top fashion designer to get a glimpse into the creative mindset.

 This month, we had the opportunity to speak with fashion designer Yemi Osunkoya, the visionary behind the brand Kosibah.

 Growing up in Nigeria, Osunkoya had an eye for detail.
 After attending weddings with his parents, he would sketch the bridal party fashions with pen and paper.
-Years later, he turned that talent into a flourishing career in couture.
+Years later, he turned that talent into a flourishing career as a fashion designer in couture.

 SIGNATURE BRIDE: What was your first job in the fashion industry?